Jing Ulrich: Board and advisory roles

-Since 2019, Ulrich has been serving as a member of the Supervisory Board for the global sportswear company adidas AG and in 2024 was re-elected for a further four-year term.
-In 2017, the German multinational firm Bosch appointed Ulrich to its international advisory board.
-Ulrich also joined the International Chamber of Commerce G20 CEO Advisory Group, which is the main forum for guiding business input into the G20 process.
+Since 2019, Ulrich has been serving as a member of the Supervisory Board for the global sportswear company adidas AG and in 2024 was appointed to the Advisory Board of Rolls-Royce Motor Cars.
+In 2025, Ulrich joined the Board of Directors for Swarovski, the global crystal company.
+From 2017 to 2025, she served on the international advisory board of the German multinational firm Bosch.
+From 2016 to 2020, Ulrich was a member of the International Chamber of Commerce G20 CEO Advisory Group, which is the main forum for guiding business input into the G20 process.
 In addition, Ulrich served on the Strategy Advisory Board of private equity firm L. Catterton and the China Advisory Panel of real-estate company CapitaLand.
-In 2016, besides her duties at JPMorgan, Ulrich was appointed to the trade-and-investment task force of the B20 / G20 member states, and in 2014 to the Asia Pacific Economic Cooperation (APEC) China Business Council Multinational Advisory Committee.
-Moreover, Ulrich has served as an independent director on the board of GlaxoSmithKline, a global healthcare company, on the board of Italian luxury-goods firm, Ermenegildo Zegna. and on the International Advisory Council of Bocconi University in Italy.
+From 2016 to 2020, Ulrich was also a member of the trade-and-investment task force of the B20 / G20 member states, and from 2014 to 2018 of the Asia Pacific Economic Cooperation (APEC) China Business Council Multinational Advisory Committee.
+Previously, Ulrich had served as an independent director on the board of GlaxoSmithKline, a global healthcare company, on the board of Italian luxury-goods firm, Ermenegildo Zegna, and on the International Advisory Council of Bocconi University in Italy.